Cancel anytime

 Positioning

 Black Hills Corporation is positioned as a diversified energy company with a focus on regulated utilities.
-Its competitive advantages include a strong regional presence, diverse energy portfolio, and experience in navigating regulatory environments.
+Its competitive advantages include a strong regional presence, a diversified energy mix, and a commitment to infrastructure investment.

 Total Addressable Market (TAM)